 The common thread between these three applications: easier, safer, and more secure living.
 Know that the temperature in the tub won’t be too hot for your child or that your elderly parents can easily control their lights and door lock with one hub – this is the magic in connected home technology.

 McKinsey highlighted key industry pain points that must be conquered in order for connected homes to become adopted by the mass market.
 Understanding these pain points and finding ways for connected technology and product features to solve them is how new and innovative products will become the next market successes:

 - Hardware manufacturers/consumer electronics.
 Need to create distinctive features to increase margins.
 Building brand loyalty in an immature market.

 - Telecom/cable providers.
 Connected homes are in direct competition with existing high margin products.

 - Retailers.
 Equipping the sales force with deep knowledge of connected homes.
 Ability to easily explain connected home benefits.

 - Software/ecosystem players.
 Monetization of data collection in the ecosystem.
 Where to best get invested in connected home technology.

 - Service providers.
 Utility and home security companies need to learn how to capitalize on connected home technology.
 Educating the sales team on connected home technology devices and benefits.

 Contact us and we’ll discuss how to solve the barriers that are preventing consumers from benefitting from your connected home technology.
 This is the Radius effect in action.
-Innovation Realized.
-Outcomes Achieved.
+Innovation.
+Realized.
 Together we can make all homes safer, more secure, more comfortable for us, and ease our worries.